-French Pistou Sauce in Honor of Julia Child (another option for freezing fresh basil)
+French Pistou Sauce in Honor of Julia Child

 French Pistou Sauce in honor of Julia Child is another delicious way to freeze fresh basil, and you’ll love pulling this out of the freezer!
+And this delicious sauce with fresh basil is dairy-free and freezes well!
+Use Fresh Herbs to find more recipes like this one.

 For years I’ve been freezing fresh basil, and I’ve also used my garden basil to make basil pesto for the freezer.
 This year though, buzz about Julia Child, the upcoming movie of Julie and Julia, and thoughts of Soupe au Pistou inspired me to use my first basil pickings for French pistou sauce instead.